Santa Barbara Corpus of Spoken American English Part IV

 For software and additional data resources, please refer to the following sites: TalkBank, International Corpus of English.

-Part I of the Santa Barbara Corpus of Spoken American English is available as LDC2000S85.
+- Santa Barbara Corpus of Spoken American English Part I (LDC2000S85).

-Part II of the Santa Barbara Corpus of Spoken American English is available as LDC2003S06.
+- Santa Barbara Corpus of Spoken American English Part II (LDC2003S06).

 Data